OffByTwoDev/Destruct3D/README.md

 No knowledge of C# is needed to use the plugin or customise the basic behaviour.

+# Dependencies

+- Godot 4.4.1+ - .NET version

+Note: Jolt is highly recommended when using this plugin.
+Using the default engine leads to fragments oscillating unphysically (might be something to do with Centre of Mass calculations).

 # Instructions

 ### Instructions to create a destructible object